• Skip to primary navigation

 New studies have found that when blue light connects with the molecule retinal, it causes a series of potentially toxic chemical reactions within the eye; the point here is that blue light could damage cells in your eyes.

-The reason our vision hasn’t already experienced irreparable damage is that a form of Vitamin E reduces the cellular damage and keeps the cells alive.
+The reason our vision hasn’t already experienced irreparable damage is that a form of Vitamin E reduces cellular damage and keeps the cells alive.
 The issue here is that vitamin E levels diminish as we age, and with that, so do our protections against blue light damage.
 This leads to the conclusion that too much blue light exposure could lead to macular degeneration, which can, in turn, lead to blindness.

 Other Health Risks Associated with Blue Light